DataCore: History

 In March 2017, the company partnered with technology company Lenovo to develop its data center business by integrating DataCore's SANsymphony software defined storage with Lenovo's servers.
 This was reportedly to compete with companies like Nutanix and SimpliVity (now part of Hewlett Packard Enterprise (HPE)) that were shipping whole hyper-converged stacks rather than just a software-defined storage component.
 In September 2017, in an attempt to compete with the in-memory database features of SQL Server, the company released its MaxParallel driver, which uses parallel I/O technology to accelerate database-related processing such as with SQL Server databases.
 This product has been discontinued in August 2018.

 In April 2018 DataCore announced that Dave Zabrowski, previously CEO of cloud-based financial services company Cloud Cruiser, was its new CEO, and former CEO George Teixeira was named Executive Chairman.

 In October 2019, DataCore was awarded a patent for performing parallel I/O operations.

-In February 2020, DataCore, together with AME Cloud Ventures and Insight Partners, invested $26 million in Palo Alto-based MayaData.
+In February 2020, DataCore, together with AME Cloud Ventures and Insight Partners, invested $26 million in Palo Alto–based MayaData.
 In the same month, DataCore launched a global research and development center in Bangalore, India.

-In January 2021, DataCore acquired Caringo, Inc., enabling the company to offer a complete storage solution portfolio including block, file, and object storage.
+In January 2021, DataCore acquired Caringo, Inc., enabling the company to offer block, file, and object storage.
 DataCore announced the global availability of DataCore Swarm object storage software in April 2021 as a result of the acquisition.
 In November 2021, DataCore acquired MayaData, the original developer of cloud-native storage platform OpenEBS and Mayastor.

-In May 2022, DataCore launched Bolt, a container-native storage software to deploy and run stateful applications at scale on Kubernetes clusters.

-In September 2022, DataCore partnered with Symply to offer the appliance-based in-facility media archiving solution, SymplyPERIFERY.
-In October 2022, the on-set remote media appliance SymplyTRANSPORTER was announced.
-These were the first application-centric and media-optimized solutions for edge and high-growth markets launched by DataCore under its Perifery portfolio.